vinum/Raft/README.md

 # MAIN [MangoRaft](http://mangoraft.com/)

+#NOTE
+As we speak this is the working branch.
+Dont use this branch will release

 Raft is a PaaS for node.
 Raft supports a wide range of functions to run multi-user, multi-app, mulit-infa.
 A lot of inspiration has come from the great people at nodejitu, nodester and AppFog.